SKevo18/mhk_mods/sources/mods/mhk_2_en/no_borders/README.md

 # No Borders for Moorhuhn Kart 2 (en)

-> Removes all out of bounds borders.
+> Removes out of bounds borders for Egypt, Mine and Swamp

 ## Installation